 And to address the people side of change, leaders must connect with people emotionally, recognize where they are in the transition process, and model resiliency, curiosity, and compassion.

-Trust is built by balancing these 2 sides of the change equation along very specific lines that often feel like paradoxes.
+Leadership trust is built by balancing these 2 sides of the change equation along very specific lines that often feel like paradoxes.

-Leadership Isn’t Either/Or, It’s Yes, And — Balancing Paradox to Build Trust
+Because Leadership Isn’t Either/Or, It’s Yes, And

 Leadership often comes with choices that have no right answers.